INTRODUCTION

 The first aeroplane society arranged pleasure trips to such a height where the light of the electric suns did not interfere with the viewing of the sky.

-Seats on the aeroplane were taken with a fight; however, many were attracted not so much by the comet as by the dancer from the Royal Theater, Emilia Loduo, who had recently strangled her lover.
+Seats on the aeroplane were claimed by fighting; however, many were attracted not so much by the comet as by the dancer from the Royal Theater, Emilia Loduo, who recently strangled her lover.

 The opposition resorted to obstruction, and one deputy spoke for seventeen hours in a row about the disasters that Paragraph 26 of the Parliamentary Mandate would cause, allowing the election of members to various commissions by a simple majority of votes.